 Q: Why do men snore when they lay on their backs?

-A: Because their balls fall over their ass hole and they
+A: Because their balls fall over their ass hole and they vapor-lock.

 Q: Why do men take showers instead of baths?